wxwern/clarity/README.md

 # Clarity

+A simple [Übersicht](https://github.com/felixhageloh/uebersicht) widget status bar with [yabai](https://github.com/koekeishiya/yabai) support.
+This status bar is designed to clearly show important details within a minimal amount of space, putting focus onto the task you're doing.
+Plus, it's updated to complement modern macOS design.

-A simple [Übersicht](https://github.com/felixhageloh/uebersicht) widget status bar with [yabai](https://github.com/koekeishiya/yabai) support, using [nibar](https://github.com/kkga/nibar) as a base and with some inspiration by [simplebar](https://github.com/Jean-Tinland/simple-bar)'s design and feature set.
+This uses [nibar](https://github.com/kkga/nibar) as a base and with some inspiration by [simplebar](https://github.com/Jean-Tinland/simple-bar)'s design and feature set.

-`nibar` provided a great launchpad to jump right into custom status bars.
-It was utilised as a starting point, then overhauled to satisfy my taste.
+As a result of this being primarily for personal use, the design of this status bar may have changes over time.
+Consider relying on a specific branch if you want to fix a style.

 ## Screenshots

+---

 ### Clarity: Workspace Indicators with Status Bar items